Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 TOZO NC9 Wireless Earbuds

-Premium build, ANC, 8+32 hour battery, great case, highly rated by customers
+Premium build, ANC, 8+32 hour battery, great case, Well-reviewed on Amazon

 Check Price on Amazon →